Vietnam.vn - Nền tảng quảng bá Việt Nam

 2023 marks a favorable year for ransomware gangs

-Ransomware groups are adapting to the decline in ransom payments by shifting tactics to target large corporations that can afford to pay large ransoms instead of many small businesses.
+Ransomware groups are adapting to the drop in ransom payments by shifting tactics to target large corporations that can afford to pay large ransoms instead of many small businesses.
 Other groups are increasing the frequency of their attacks to compensate for the decline in victims paying ransoms.

 Regarding ransom laundering, Chainalysis said payments were primarily funneled into mixing services, underground exchanges, spot exchanges, sanctioned entities, and platforms without know-your-customer (KYC) requirements.